-- 45 The data in this study came from the AGU Abstract Browser2.
-The Abstract Browser is a publicly available database of historical abstracts presented at AGU meetings.
-This database contains abstracts from meetings other than the Fall Meeting, such as the Ocean Sciences Meetings; however, we limited our study to Fall Meetings only.
-The Fall Meetings are multi-disciplinary and provide the largest most comprehensive subset of data available.
-Restricting our study to Fall Meetings provides the most data and also ensures equal coverage of the sub-domains covered by AGU. - 50 Our study includes 17 years of data and covers the Fall Meetings from 2000 to 2017.
+Table 1.
+The AGU sections covered in this study.

+Fall Meeting, such as the Ocean Sciences Meetings; however, we limited our study to Fall Meetings only.
+The Fall Meetings are multidisciplinary and provide the largest most comprehensive subset of data available.
+Restricting our study to Fall Meetings provides the most data and also ensures equal coverage of the sub-domains covered by the AGU.
+Our study includes 17 years of data and covers the Fall Meetings from 2000 to 2017.